Перейти до вмісту

 No HSM backup strategyHSM hardware failure = permanent key lossUse HSM key export (wrapped) to backup HSM or secure offline storage

-Your Vault cluster uses HSM auto-unseal.
-The HSM appliance suffers a hardware failure at 2 AM.
-What happens to running workloads, and what is your recovery plan?
+Scenario: Your production Vault cluster uses HSM auto-unseal.
+The HSM appliance suffers a total hardware failure at 2 AM.
+What happens to running workloads, and what is your immediate recovery plan?

 Answer

-Explain why TPM-sealed LUKS encryption prevents a “stolen disk” attack but not a “stolen server” attack.
+Scenario: A rogue datacenter technician steals a physical node (disk, motherboard, and TPM chip together) from your on-premises cluster.
+Explain why TPM-sealed LUKS encryption prevents a “stolen disk” attack but fails to protect the data in this “stolen server” attack.

 Answer